 "Hey!
 It looks like we have a class together after all," I said with a laugh.

-"Don't worry, I heard he's a total pushover and lets you get by with basically anything" my new friend whispered in my ear.
+"Don't worry, I heard from a guy who graduated last year that he's a total pushover and lets you get by with basically anything," my new friend whispered in my ear.

-"Well that's good to hear" I replied.
-Even though English is my best subject, it's always good to have an easy teacher.
+"Well that's good to hear," I replied.
+Even though English is my best and favorite subject, it's always good to have an easy teacher.

 Oh geez, of course he would call on me first!

-Standing up in front of a class was not a skill I possessed.
-I always get really nervous and feel like I'm going to throw up when I have to speak in front of a crowd.
-However, everyone's looking by now so I might as well stand up and start talking.
+Speaking in front of a class was not a skill I possessed.
+I always get really nervous and feel like I'm going to throw up when I have to talk in front of a crowd.
+However, everyone's looking at me by now so I might as well stand up and start talking.

 "My name is Rosalynn and I guess something interesting about me would be that I have been to eight different schools and I have two younger sisters."
 I sat back down in my seat, almost missing the chair at first.

-"My name is Brock Hall and I'm on the school soccer team."
+"My name is Brock Hall and I'm on the school soccer team," he said calmly.

 "Thank you, Brock."
 My teacher looked quite annoyed with his response.
 I'm assuming everyone already knew this information, even Mr. Fields.
 However, it was new to me, so at least someone benefited from his announcement.
-Although I probably could have guessed he played soccer if I would have known he was on a sports team.
-He has the typical characteristics of a soccer player; muscular legs and thighs, a small stomach, and he was tall.
+Although I probably could have guessed he played soccer if I would have known he was on a sports team in the first place.
+He has the typical characteristics of a soccer player: muscular legs and thighs, a small stomach, and he was tall.

 The rest of the class finished up their ice breaker activity and then we started on the warm up, which involved finding the grammatical errors in a set of sentences.
 After we were done, Mr. Fields took up our warm up and let us do whatever we wanted for the rest of the class period.
+Lily was spot on when she said this guy was an easy teacher.
 I spent my time talking to Lily.
 I found out from the ice breaker activity that she was a part of the volleyball team.
 I guess that explains her arm muscles.
 I wouldn't have been surprised if she told me she joined the boys wrestling team as well.

 The hallway was about as noisy as the sirens going off at my house last night.
-There were people yelling names trying to get someone's attention, couples making out beside the lockers, a line of girls waiting for a chance to use the bathroom, the sound of slamming locker doors and people who were just talking really loudly on the side.
-The typical high school hallway.
+There were people yelling names to get someone's attention, couples making out beside the lockers, a line of girls waiting for a chance to use the bathroom, the sound of slamming locker doors and people who were just talking really loudly on the side.
+The typical high school hallway I guess.
 A few people standing against the walls of the hallway were looking at me with curiosity.
 I guess this school doesn't get new people too often, I thought.
-I tried my best to ignore their soul piercing glances and hurry to class.
+I tried my best to ignore their soul piercing glances and hurried to class.

 Entering my Calculus class, the first thing I noticed was Brock sitting on the opposite side of the room.
 I couldn't decide whether or not I should take the available seat next to him, but before I could make a decision, the blonde girl sitting beside him in first period arrived and took my seat.
 Damn it!
-I ended up sitting two seats over from him and right next to Lily again instead.
+I ended up sitting two seats over from him instead.
+Luckily, Lily was able to sit beside me again.

 The classroom was full of corny math posters that had pictures of math formulas and some kid saying, 'math is fun' while holding his Calculus textbook.
 Yeah, right because all teenagers LOVE math.
 There was a warm up displayed on the front board with some practice problems from Pre-Calculus.
 I got out a sheet of paper and started working on the answers when our teacher walked in.
 Lily was right, he was quite attractive.
 He was a tall, pale guy with short black hair, green eyes and an Irish accent.
 Call me crazy, but I feel there is nothing more attractive than a good accent.